I was going to do a post about breastfeeding but for you to understand my breastfeeding journey I would first need to tell you about LP’s birth.

 The midwives gave me an injection and the placenta came out with another push.
 The midwives left LP laying on my chest and examined me, where we were all surprised that I didn’t have any tears and so didn’t need any stitches.

 I was helped onto the sofa and LP was again put on my chest but she had no immediate urge to feed, just lay there snuggling into me.
 Before we knew it, the midwives were leaving, insisting one would be back at midday and that if LP fed before they came back it’d be great.

-So LP was born at 8:50am and by 10am Hubby and I were alone with this tiny little helpless thing.
-Baby and I were both naked on the sofa with a towel over us and Hubby was tidying up after the birth and making me tea and toast!
+So LP was born at 8:50am and by 10am Dave and I were alone with this tiny little helpless thing.
+Baby and I were both naked on the sofa with a towel over us and Dave was tidying up after the birth and making me tea and toast!

-I went back downstairs and Hubby and I managed to put a nappy on LP and get her dressed – as neither of us had done either previously!
+I went back downstairs and Dave and I managed to put a nappy on LP and get her dressed – as neither of us had done either previously!
 First time for everything!

 I then sat on the sofa and managed to get LP to feed.
 As a first time Mum I didn’t really know what I was doing, all that mattered to me was that LP had eaten.

 The midwife came back at midday and gave us LP’s little red book and made sure that she’d fed.

 This is really where my home birth story ends and my breastfeeding story starts, so really this is to be continued!

 All I will say in closing is I know that home birth isn’t for everyone.
 I had an amazing birth experience, I felt in control and loved giving birth.
 I can’t imagine having LP in a hospital and I love the fact that her birth certificate has our home address on it as place of birth!
 I was very relaxed about labour throughout my pregnancy and had a very positive attitude – the way I saw it was that women are made to give birth and that everything will be fine.
 I was very lucky that everything went as well as it could have and I was able to have the labour and birth I had hoped for.